Dyslexia - Finchley's Multi-Award Winning Opticians Practice

 What can you do about any co-occuring visual problems?

-Fortunately, there are a few ways to correct visual skills.
+Fortunately, there are several ways to correct visual skills.
 Some of the options are glasses with special lenses that will help to improve many of the difficulties.
 Some people benefit greatly by using specially tinted glasses.
 Vision therapy, which involves a range of tailored eye exercises and other therapy, is an effective way to make long lasting changes to visual skills.

 Call us now on 02083431122 Or